JP-Ellis/tikz-feynman/index.rst

 :title: TikZ-Feynman
 :slug: tikz-feynman
 :date: 2015-01-19
+:sort: 1
 :template: page_index
 :share: True
 :github: https://github.com/JP-Ellis/tikz-feynman/
 :release: True
+:summary: |TikZ|-Feynman is a LaTeX package allowing Feynman diagrams to be
+          easily generated within LaTeX with minimal user instructions and without the need of external programs.
+It builds upon the |TikZ|
+          package and leverages the graph placement algorithms from |TikZ| in order to automate the placement of many vertices.  |TikZ|-Feynman still allows fine-tuned placement of vertices so that even complex diagrams can still be generated with ease.

-|TikZFeynman| is a LaTeX package allowing Feynman diagrams to be easily
+|TikZ|-Feynman is a LaTeX package allowing Feynman diagrams to be easily
 generated within LaTeX with minimal user instructions and without the need of external programs.
-It builds upon the |TikZ|__ package and leverages the graph placement algorithms from |TikZ| in order to automate the placement of many vertices.  |TikZFeynman| still allows fine-tuned placement of vertices so that even complex diagrams can still be generated with ease.
+It builds upon the |TikZ|__ package and leverages the graph placement algorithms from |TikZ| in order to automate the placement of many vertices.  |TikZ|-Feynman still allows fine-tuned placement of vertices so that even complex diagrams can still be generated with ease.

 __ https://ctan.org/pkg/pgf

-|TikZFeynman| is made available through the `Comprehensive TeX Archive Network
+|TikZ|-Feynman is made available through the `Comprehensive TeX Archive Network
 (CTAN) <https://ctan.org/pkg/tikz-feynman>`_ and comes with some thorough `documentation <{attach}/pages/projects/tikz-feynman/tikz-feynman.pdf>`_ containing a tutorial and many examples.

-|TikZFeynman| is open source and contribution are welcome.
+|TikZ|-Feynman is open source and contribution are welcome.
 If you have any
 suggestions, feature requests, or have found any bugs, feel free to create a new issue or pull request on `Github <https://github.com/JP-Ellis/tikz-feynman>`_.